zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     Load your service configuration from the `service-configuration.yml` file, which is described in the preceding section: [Configuring your service](#configuring-your-service).

-    Use the following code as an example of how to load the service configuration:
+    Use the following code as an example of how to load the service configuration.

     **Example:**
      ```